Cable Entry Systems

 FAQs

-Can cable entry systems allow for terminated cables, non-terminated cables and pre-assembled cables to enter one opening in junction boxes while still providing strain relief?
+Can cable entry systems allow for terminated cables, pre-terminated cables and prefabricated cables to enter one opening in a cable shield while still providing strain relief?

-Yes, cable entry systems can allow for terminated cables, non-terminated cables, and pre-assembled cables to enter one opening in junction boxes while still providing strain relief and maintaining a secure, organized, and protected entry point.
+Yes, cable entry systems can allow for terminated cables, non-terminated cables, and pre-assembled cables to enter one opening in a cable shield while still providing strain relief and maintaining a secure, organized, and protected entry point.

 Control Panel Fabrication: Best Practices